dyelax/CarND-Advanced-Lane-Finding/README.md

 ![alt text][image3]

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I use a combination of geometric masking and color and gradient thresholds to generate a binary image (thresholding steps at lines 149 through 323 in `utils.py`).
+I use a combination of geometric, color and gradient masking to generate a binary image (thresholding steps at lines 149 through 323 in `utils.py`).

 As a geometric mask, I use the functions `quad_mask()` and `tri_anti_mask()` at lines 177 and 206, respectively, in `utils.py`. `quad_mask()` keeps everything within a trapezoidal region where lane lines are likely to exist.
 This helps to remove lines caused by cars in other lanes and scenery. `tri_anti_mask()` removes everything within a small triangle near the bottom center of the image.
 This helps to remove lines caused by shadows and cracks in the middle of the lane.

-To create a color-based mask, I used the function `color_mask()` at line 233 in `utils.py`. `color_mask()` uses the hue and saturation channels of the image, as well as a grayscale image, as these were the color channels that had the clearest distinction of lane line vs. road, even in varying light conditions.
+To create a color mask, I used the function `color_mask()` at line 233 in `utils.py`. `color_mask()` uses the hue, saturation and grayscale channels of the image, as these were the color channels that had the clearest distinction of lane line vs. road, even in varying light conditions.
 Values between (100, 255), (15, 70) and (190, 255) are kept for each of the respective channels, and the final color mask is a combination of any pixel within any of the thresholds.

 To create a gradient mask, I use the function `grad_mask()` at line 281 in `utils.py`.
 I calculate the Sobel gradient in the x direction on saturation and grascale channels.
 I use a Sobel kernel size of 7 to smooth the results.
 Values between (30, 255) and (50, 255) are kept for each of the respective channels, and, like the color mask, all pixels in either channel mask are combined into the final gradient mask.